Appendix 2 – The Poems

 to monitor threats unawares, a stipend as well,

-but just one embrace in six years.
+but just one embrace in five years.

 You saw me, my friend: not as a set of hands